Oil oxidation is an ongoing process that occurs in oil in all transformers, the by-products of which attack the transformer’s paper insulation.

 IEC 60296 defines inhibited oil as “mineral insulating oil containing a minimum of 0.08% and a maximum of 0.40% antioxidant additive together with other additives”.

 The most commonly used synthetic inhibitors are DBPC (2, 6-ditertiary-butyl para-cresol) and DBP (2, 6-ditertiary-butyl phenol).
-In general, natural inhibitors are various sulphur compounds.
+In general, natural inhibitors are various sulfur compounds.

 Benzoil recommends and sells transformer oil inhibited with DBPC to a concentration of 0.3% by weight.
 This complies with standards IEC 60296, ASTM D3487 and AS1767, and is in accordance with the recommendations of Doble Engineering, SD Myers, and Powerlink Oil Testing Services.